Boiled in Lead

 Boiled in Lead is a folk-punk/worldbeat band based in Minneapolis, Minnesota, and founded in 1983.
 Tim Walters of MusicHound Folk called the group "the most important folk-rock band to appear since the 1970s."
 Influential record producer and musician Steve Albini called the band's self-titled first album "the most impressive debut record from a rock band I've heard all year."
 Their style, sometimes called "rock 'n' reel," is heavily influenced by both traditional folk music and punk rock, and has drawn them praise as one of the few American bands of the 1980s and 1990s to expand on Fairport Convention's rocked-up take on traditional folk.
 Folk Roots magazine noted that Boiled in Lead's "folk-punk" approach synthesized the idealistic and archival approach of 1960s folk music with the burgeoning American alternative-rock scene of the early 1980s typified by Hüsker Dü and R.E.M.
 The band also incorporates a plethora of international musical traditions, including Russian, Turkish, Bulgarian, Scottish, Vietnamese, Hungarian, African, klezmer, and Romani music.

 Boiled in Lead has been hailed as a pioneering bridge between American rock and international music, and a precursor to Gogol Bordello and other gypsy-punk bands.
+Noting Boiled in Lead's ability to evolve its sound and include a huge diversity of ethnic music into its main blend of folk and punk, British music website The Midlands wrote that "they’re the natural successors to Fairport Convention and have a legacy that will echo throughout the years."
 While most heavily active in the 1980s and 1990s, the group is still performing today, including annual St. Patrick's Day concerts in Minneapolis.
-Over the course of its career, Boiled in Lead has released nearly a dozen albums and EPs, most recently 2012's The Well Below.
-A new studio album, King of the Dogwoods, will be released in March 2026.
+Over the course of its career, Boiled in Lead has released nearly a dozen albums and EPs, most recently 2026's King of the Dogwoods.

+In September 2026, Boiled in Lead announced that the band would be going on indefinite hiatus, with a final show at Crooners Supper Club in Minneapolis scheduled for October 31.